Local SEO Tactics for Realtor Websites & Google My Business Listings

 If a local real estate site ranks well in organic results already, the same SEO strength will help influence the site’s position in the map section of search results.
 Realty sites optimized through technical onsite SEO often fare better than those that have not.
 This type of onsite improvement helps Google better understand the content on a page.

-Off-page factors like the quantity and quality of backlinks pointing to a domain are also determining factors of position in the local map section.
+Off-page factors like the quantity and quality and types of backlinks pointing to a domain are also determining factors of position in the local map section.
 The more authority a site has in organic results, the more likely it is to end up on the top of the list on the local map.

 Check for NAP+W Citations